monday8am/monday8am.github.io/_posts/2018-03-30-unidirectional.md

 ### Conclusions

-Although Kotlin and Swift are not as similar as we thought at first, implement the same patterns with them is a little step forward the dream of "write once, run anywhere".
+Although Kotlin and Swift are not as similar as we thought at first, implementing the same patterns with them is a little step forward the dream of "write once, run anywhere".

 The current codebase is really enjoyable, besides the advantages of the functional approach and the unidirectional data flow: predictability, ridiculous easy testing, standarization.

-You should try it for sure! :)
+You should give a try for sure! :)

 #### Links